PabloUribeB/Life_Health_Lane/README.md

-# Life_Health_Lane
+# README

-Life in the health lane paper code
+This repository contains all the codes for "Life in the Health Lane: The Professional Trajectories of Healthcare Workers in Colombia".